hayleemclemore/friend-finder/README.md

 # Friend Finder - Node and Express Servers

-### Overview

-In this activity, you'll build a compatibility-based "FriendFinder" application -- basically a dating app.
-This full-stack site will take in results from your users' surveys, then compare their answers with those from other users.
-The app will then display the name and picture of the user with the best overall match.

-You will use Express to handle routing.
-Make sure you deploy your app to Heroku so other users can fill it out.

 ### Before You Begin

 * Check out [this demo version of the site](https://friend-finder-fsf.herokuapp.com/).
 Use this as a model for how we expect your assignment look and operate.